 - eye injections – to treat severe maculopathy that's threatening your sight

-- eye surgery – to remove blood or scar tissue from the eye if laser treatment isn't possible because retinopathy is too advanced
+- eye surgery – to remove blood or scar tissue from the eye if laser treatment is not possible because retinopathy is too advanced

-Treatment can help stabilise the changes in your eyes caused by your diabetes and stop your vision getting any worse, although it won't usually improve your sight.
+Treatment can help stabilise the changes in your eyes caused by your diabetes and stop your vision getting any worse, although it will not usually improve your sight.

 - involves shining a laser into your eyes – you'll be given local anaesthetic drops to numb your eyes; eye drops are used to widen your pupils and special contact lenses are used to hold your eyelids open and focus the laser onto your retina

-- is usually carried out on an outpatient basis, which means you won't need to stay in hospital overnight
+- is usually carried out on an outpatient basis, which means you will not need to stay in hospital overnight

-- may require more than one visit to a laser treatment clinic
+- may require more than 1 visit to a laser treatment clinic

-- isn't usually painful, although you may feel a sharp pricking sensation when certain areas of your eye are being treated
+- is not usually painful, although you may feel a sharp pricking sensation when certain areas of your eye are being treated

-- blurred vision – you won't be able to drive until this passes, so you'll need to arrange for a friend or relative to drive you home, or take public transport
+- blurred vision – you will not be able to drive until this passes, so you'll need to arrange for a friend or relative to drive you home, or take public transport

 - increased sensitivity to light – it might help to wear sunglasses until your eyes have adjusted